-Cheng-Hui Lin is a postdoc fellow in the Department of Ophthalmology at Stanford and has joined Dr. Sui Wang’s lab in Ophthalmology since 2017.
+Cheng-Hui Lin is a postdoc fellow in the Department of Ophthalmology, Mary M. and Sash A. Spencer Center for Vision Research, Byers Eye Institute at Stanford and has joined Dr. Sui Wang’s lab since 2017.
 Prior to coming to Stanford, Cheng-Hui Lin obtained his PhD degree in the College of Pharmacy at Taipei Medical University, Taiwan.
-His current research interests are focused on diabetic retinopathy and AAV tools investigation towards Muller glia cells in the retina.
+His current research interests are developing novel AAV-based tools for cell-type-specific targeting in the retina and dissecting molecular mechanisms underlying the initiation of diabetic retinopathy using these AAV tools.

 Post-doctoral Fellow, Department of Ophthalmology, Stanford University School of Medicine (2017)